 Sadly, I do not have good access to local fresh cider, so I use Musselman’s or Whole Food’s 365 organic brand (labeled “apple juice”).
 Thanks to all of you who have offered to mail me fresh cider to NW Arkansas.
 That is really awesome but way too expensive for you!

 Step 2.
-For those of you using fresh cider mill cider, we need to destroy any wild yeast in your fresh cider.
-Crush one Campden Tablet
+For those of you using fresh cider mill cider, we need kill bacteria and to control wild yeast in your fresh cider.
+Crush one Campden Tablet (potassium or sodium metabisulfite)

 using a mortar and pestle, or put it in a ziplock bag and whack it with a hammer.
 Dissolve the crushed tab in 1 Tbsp very hot water.
-Add this to the gallon of cider.
+Add this to the gallon of juice.
 Fit a clean paper towel (or cheesecloth) over the top of your cider with a rubber band and wait at 48 hrs.
-This will kill all of the wild yeast in the cider, but not ‘sterilize’ the cider.
-(If your cider is unpasteurized, using campden tabs at this level will not kill all the bacteria that could be in the juice.)
-Shake a couple times a day to distribute the SO2 that is made by the campden tabs and allow it to escape out the top of your jug through the towel on top.
-If you are using grocery-store-bought cider, then your cider is pasteurized and does not have wild yeast, so there is no reason to use campden tabs.
+This will inhibit all of the wild yeast in the cider, but not ‘sterilize’ the cider.
+(If your cider is unpasteurized, using campden tabs at this level will potentially not kill all the bacteria that could be in the juice.)
+Shake a couple times a day to distribute the sulphur that is made by the campden tabs and allow it to escape out the top of your jug through the towel on top.
+If you are using grocery-store-bought cider there is no reason to use campden tabs.
 If you are having a go with wild yeast, leave out the campden tab, and cross your fingers!
 You wild thing, you.

 Step 3.
 Make sure your cider is in a GLASS one-gallon jug. ($8 for one or only $6 if you buy four at a time) If your cider is in a plastic jug, pour it into a clean and sterile glass jug for primary fermentation.
 If you use a funnel, remember to sterilize that too!
 If you purchased your cider in a glass jug (like the Whole Food’s 365 juice) just leave it in the jug it came in.
 Easy!